-2. Children who have exceptional social or medical needs, supported by a written recommendation from the child's paediatrician/consultant or professional from Children's Services.

-The letter must explain why the school is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child.

-3. Children who have an older brother or sister attending from the same address, who are at present in years 7-10 and who will still be attending the school at the time of admission.
+- 2. Children who have exceptional social or medical needs, supported by a written recommendation from the child's paediatrician/consultant or professional from Children's Services.
+The letter must explain why the school is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child. - 3.
+Children who have a brother or sister, living at the same address and who will still be attending the school at the time of admission.